szarroug3/recipes/recipes/meals/special_sauce_house_burgers_with_griddled_onion_and_garlic_potato_wedges.md

 2. Cut potatoes into 1/2-inch-thick wedges.
 Halve, peel, and finely dice onion.
 Halve buns.
 Thinly slice tomato into rounds.

 #### Roast Potatoes:
-1. Toss potatoes on a baking sheet with a drizzle of oil, 3/4 tsp garlic powder (11/2 tsp for 4 servings), salt, and pepper.
-(You’ll use the rest of the garlic powder in the next step.)
+1. Toss potatoes on a baking sheet with a drizzle of oil, 3/4 tsp garlic powder (11/2 tsp for 4 servings), salt, and pepper. (you'll use the rest of the garlic powder in the next step.)
 2. Roast on top rack until browned and crisp, 20-25 minutes.

 #### Pickle Onion & Make Sauce: